Meet our special residents!

 Simply explore the woodland walks or watch the wildlife in action right from your Outdoor Hot Tub and you will see some of Griffon Forest’s special residents….

-During your stay at Griffon Forest we hope you have the pleasure of meeting some of our 'special residents'.
+During your stay at Griffon Forest we hope you have the pleasure of meeting some of our ‘special residents’.
 The badgers can often be spotted pottering around the lodges on an evening searching for food.
-Their favourite foods are peanuts, peanut butter or cereal - sprinkle some onto your decking and the badgers will come to visit you!
-If you prefer to watch the badgers daily activity from the comfort of the sofa, then tune into the Wild Watch channels, where live footage of their daily adventures is beamed back to your TV.
+Their favourite foods are peanuts, peanut butter or cereal – sprinkle some onto your decking and the badgers will come to visit you!
+If you prefer to watch the badgers daily activity from the comfort of the sofa, then tune into the Wild Watch channels, where live footage of their daily adventures is streamed back to your TV.

 The Badgers live in the Setts in families which are passed down through each generation.
 They have litters of 1 – 5 cubs that are born around February and come out in April for the first time.
 They grow to about 90cm.

 Grey squirrels are in abundance at Griffon Forest and are a joy to encounter and watch at work.
 For many of us they are the only wild mammals we regularly see.